valleyofdoom/PC-Tuning/README.md

 ## 11.45.
 Virtualization Based Security (VBS)

 Virtualization Based Security negatively impacts performance ([1](https://www.tomshardware.com/news/windows-11-gaming-benchmarks-performance-vbs-hvci-security)) and in some cases, it is enabled by default.
 Its status can be determined by typing ``msinfo32`` in ``Win+R`` and can be disabled ([instructions](https://www.tomshardware.com/how-to/disable-vbs-windows-11)) if required.
+On the other hand, [privacyguides.org](https://www.privacyguides.org/en/os/windows/group-policies/) recommend keeping it enabled.

 ## 11.46.
 CPU Idle States